Todd Novak

-Todd D. Novak (born April 23, 1965) is an American newspaper editor and politician.
+Todd Daniel Novak (born April 23, 1965) is an American Republican politician and retired newspaper editor from Iowa County, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 51st Assembly district since 2015.
+He previously served 12 years as mayor of Dodgeville, Wisconsin, from 2012 to 2024.

+Biography

-Born in Cobb, Wisconsin and currently residing in Dodgeville, Wisconsin, Novak was the government and assistant editor of the Dodgeville Chronicle newspaper from 1990 until his retirement in 2014.
+Born in Cobb, Wisconsin, and currently residing in Dodgeville, Wisconsin, Novak was the government and assistant editor of the Dodgeville Chronicle newspaper from 1990 until his retirement in 2014.
 In 2012, Novak was elected mayor of Dodgeville, Wisconsin.

 In November 2014, Novak was elected to the Wisconsin State Assembly as a Republican by a 64-vote margin.
 The Democratic candidate, Dick Cates, did not seek a recount.

 On November 8, 2016, Novak was re-elected to the Wisconsin State Assembly by a margin of 723 votes, defeating Democrat Jeff Wright.

 In 2018, Novak defeated Jeff Wright for a second time.
 Novak was also successful in winning an Assembly District also won by Democratic Governor Tony Evers.

-On November 3, 2020, Novak was re-elected to his forth term in the Wisconsin State Assembly.
+On November 3, 2020, Novak was re-elected to his fourth term in the Wisconsin State Assembly.
 Novak defeated his challenger, Democrat Kriss Marion by a margin of 1,258 votes.
-His largest margin since first being elected to the Wisconsin State Assembly.
+This was his largest margin since first being elected to the Wisconsin State Assembly.
+He further increased his margin two years later, when he was re-elected to his fifth term in the Wisconsin State Assembly.
+Novak defeated his challenger, Democrat Leah Spicer, by a margin of 3,214 votes.

 Although a Republican, Novak has positioned himself as an "independent voice" and has touted a bipartisan voting record, which is helpful in his liberal-leaning district.